mkbworks/bitlyzer/ui/README.md

 # Bitlyzer - Web Application

-To run the react front end app locally, execute the following command on Terminal.
+To run the web application locally, execute the following command on Terminal.

 ```bash
 npm run dev